TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Run Once Template - Remove System From Associated System Group.md

 Enter the payload of the command under the line '#--------------------Enter command below this line--------------------'

-After the command is run the system is removed from the system group specified via the JumpCloud system context API.
-[Learn more about the JumpCloud system context API here](https://docs.jumpcloud.com/2.0/authentication-and-authorization/system-context).

 #### *Import This Command*

 To import this command template into your JumpCloud tenant run the below command using the [JumpCloud PowerShell Module](https://github.com/TheJumpCloud/support/wiki/Installing-the-JumpCloud-PowerShell-Module)